 The corner/interior adjustment was made taking into consideration the interior location of the subject.
-Sales 1 and 2 were superior and required negative adjustments.
-Sale 3 was similar and did not require an adjustment.
+Sales 3 similar and did not require an adjustment.
+Sales 1 and 2 were similar and did not require an adjustment.

 Site Utility

 The site utility adjustment was based on the overall utility of the subject, as compared to the comparable sales.
 All three sales were similar and did not require any adjustments.